sagarkanke/Doc-gen-API/README.md

-# Document Generation API
+# Book Management  API

 ## Introduction

-The Document Generation Server is a cutting-edge solution that seamlessly converts HTML content into PDF documents, harnessing the power of modern CSS features like flexbox and grid for dynamic layouts.
-Upon successful generation, it promptly delivers the resulting document in PDF format, streamlining the document creation process with precision and efficiency.
+The Book Management Api is a service where you can manage your books by adding new books, editing the existing the book , viewing the existing books or view a particular book

 ## Features
-1. **HTML to PDF Conversion:** Seamlessly generates PDF documents from HTML content.
+1. **ADD:** Seamlessly generates new books from user request content.
-2. **Modern CSS Support:** Utilizes contemporary CSS features like flexbox and grid for dynamic layouts.
+2. **Edit:** Gives edit functionality for your books.
-3. **Immediate PDF Delivery:** Provides the generated PDF file promptly upon successful document generation.
+3. **All or One:** Provides the added all or one books in the response.

 ## Prerequisites